3 Common Mistakes when Selling Handmade Online

 If you sell at craft shows, watch how people take your handmade product in.
 Do they look at the bottom, look inside, check how the clasp works, etc.?
 Those will be good indications of which pictures you may want to include online.

-Take a look at your policies and shipping as well.
-Do they encourage a sale?
-You need to set rules based on what’s best for your handmade business but there’s always a way to deliver not so positive news in a positive manner.
+Do your shop & shipping policies encourage a sale?
+You need to set rules based on what’s best for your handmade business but there’s always a way to deliver not-so-positive news in a positive manner.

 For example, if you don’t except returns, instead of writing NO RETURNS, you may write: Due to the nature of this handmade product, I am unable to accept returns.
 However, I do take great care when creating each piece and inspect all items before they are shipped to ensure quality.